cellml/libcellml/docs/developer_docs/dev_contribution.rst

   **your** Github libCellML repository (refer to :numref:`Figure %s <libcellml-branching>`).
-* From there, create a pull request from your topic branch to the prime repository `develop` branch.
-When creating the pull request, make sure to add in the comment `Addresses issue #123` (of course, replace the number 123 with the actual number of the issue you are addressing), or something to that effect.
+* From there, create a pull request from your topic branch to the prime repository :code:`develop` branch.
+When creating the pull request, make sure to add in the comment :code:`Addresses issue #123` (of course, replace the number 123 with the actual number of the issue you are addressing), or something to that effect.
 This will create a link between the issue and the pull request enabling other people to see that you are working on this issue and comment